As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 I decided that this year, it was the perfect gift to, again, give myself, so after we finished up the last crumbs of my snickerdoodle cookie cake, I baked this treasure to have on my actual birthday.

-Amy helped me make this cake completely gluten-y (that’s the opposite of gluten free if you didn’t know), so if you’re looking for the gluten-free version, head over to Amy’s original recipe.
+Amy helped me make this cake completely gluten-y (that’s the opposite of gluten free if you didn’t know), so if you’re hoping for a gluten-free version, you can simply use an all-purpose 1:1 sub or buckwheat flour (which is what Amy used in her original recipe).

 As per her suggestion, I did swap out almond meal for ground flaxseed simply for texture’s sake, but if you’d like to keep the almond meal, see the notes in the recipe on that one.